kelvinagyareyeboah/Driftnote/README.md

-Driftnote writes every keystroke straight to a local SQLite database, so the app never blocks on a network connection.
-When connectivity returns, a background sync queue pushes your changes automatically — with conflict resolution built in for when the same note changes in two places at once.
+Driftnote writes evereue pushes your changes automatically — with conflict resolution built in for when the same note changes in two places at once.

 ## Features